 The addition of 73 courses to, and the deletion of 12 courses from, the College catalogs are proposed by Cañada College, College of San Mateo, and Skyline College at this time.
 Additionally, 52 courses are proposed to be offered in the distance education mode.
-The addition of nine Associate Degrees, 12 Associate Degrees for Transfer, seven certificates of achievement, 13 certificates of specialization, one Career Certificate and seven program departments, as well as seven degrees/certificates and seven department deletions are also proposed.
-In addition to the degree/certificate deletions, six degrees/certificates were assigned inactive status.
+The addition of nine Associate Degrees, 12 Associate Degrees for Transfer, seven certificates of achievement, 13 certificates of specialization, one Career Certificate and seven program departments, as well as seven degrees/certificates and seven degrees/certificates and seven degrees/certificates deletions, six degrees/certificates were assigned inactive status.